Working conditions for employees

 Put emergency response measures in place

-You have to make arrangements for emergency response (bedrijfshulpverlening, BHV) in your business.
-This means you need to appoint 1 or more emergency response officers (BHV’ers) to interven in the event of a work-related accident or emergencies.
-How you set this up depends on the number of employees and the risks in your company.
+You have to make arrangements for company emergency response (bedrijfshulpverlening, BHV) in your business.
+You need to appoint 1 or more emergency response officers (BHV’ers) who intervene in the event of a work-related accident or emergency, and provide first aid.
+How you arrange BHV depends on the number of employees and the risks in your company.

 Appoint health and safety officers

 You have to appoint 1 or more health and safety officers in your company.
-A health and safety officer helps draw up and carry out the RI&E. They also advise the works council or staff representation on a good occupational health and safety policy.
+A health and safety officer helps draw up and carry out the RI&E. They also advise the works council or staff representation on a good occupational health and safety policy, and assist in its implementation.

 Offer an occupational health examination